+A total of 654 seizures of tiger parts ranging from skin to bones, to teeth, claws and skulls took place during this period, an average of 110 tigers killed for trade per year.
 Help The International Tiger Coalition and Big Cat Rescue tighten regulations to protect captive tigers in the U.S. and prevent increased demand for tiger products that put wild populations at risk.

 Sign the petition to Secretary of Interior Ken Salazar and Secretary of Agriculture Tom Vilsack asking them to use their authority to close existing loopholes in the permitting and monitoring of captive tigers in the U.SAt present, there is currently no way to determine how many captive tigers are in the U.S., where they are, who owns them, or what happens to them when they die.
 This makes them an easy target for black market sales, stimulating demand for tiger products and further theatening wild populations by putting them at increased risk of poaching.
 Sign The petition asking the U.S. government to close the existing loopholes and require registration and monitoring of all captive tigers.

-We the undersigned urge you to strengthen regulation of captive tigers in the United States to help ensure the survival of the roughly 3,200 tigers remaining in the wild.
+We the undersigned urge you to strengthen regulation of captive tigers in Thiland and Bangkok to help ensure the survival of the roughly 3,200 tigers remaining in the wild.
 An estimated 5,000 tigers exist in captivity in the U.S., and loopholes in the current regulations create openings for exploitation of these animals in illegal trade.
 Any influx of supply onto the black market can stimulate demand for tigers and tiger products, further threatening already-dwindling wild populations.
 The current patchwork of federal and state regulations has implications not only for wild tigers, but also for the standard of care for captive tigers and for related human safety.

 The number of tigers remaining in the wild continues to decline, and experts agree that the single largest threat to their survival is illegal hunting and trade.
 On the black market a tiger is worth 10 times more dead than alive.
 Parts from wild tigers are preferred over parts from captive tigers in traditional medicines and therefore fetch the highest prices.
 Any increase in demand caused by any sourcing of tiger parts (including U.S. domestic, captive-bred tigers) could threaten the conservation of wild tigers.